Indications for Lithium Oral Solution:

 Adults and Children:

 Risk of lithium toxicity (esp. recent febrile illness, acute ingestion, volume depletion/dehydration, impaired renal function, cardiovascular disease, changes in electrolytes).
 Maintain adequate fluid and salt intake, esp. with sweating, diarrhea, infection, or fever.
 Monitor serum lithium levels frequently (toxic and therapeutic levels are close); draw blood for serum tests 12hrs after previous dose.
-Monitor serum electrolytes, thyroid, renal function.
+Monitor serum lithium, electrolytes, and renal function prior to and during treatment.
+Monitor thyroid function prior to initiation, at 3 months, and every 6–12 months during treatment.
+Monitor serum calcium levels regularly.
 Discontinue if diarrhea, vomiting, tremor, ataxia, drowsiness or weakness occur.
 Avoid in Brugada Syndrome.
-Severe renal impairment: not recommended.
+Severe renal impairment (CrCl <30mL/min): not recommended.
 Elderly.
 Neonates.
-Pregnancy: monitor and adjust dose.
+Pregnancy: monitor; discontinue or reduce dose 2–3 days prior to delivery.
 Nursing mothers: not recommended.

 Lithium toxicity potentiated by diuretics, ACE inhibitors, angiotensin II receptor blockers, indomethacin, ibuprofen, naproxen (possibly other NSAIDs, including COX-2 inhibitors), metronidazole, calcium channel blockers: monitor and adjust lithium dose, if needed.
 Discontinue if signs of neurologic toxicity occur with antipsychotics (eg, haloperidol, risperidone, thioridazine).
 Xanthines, acetazolamide, urea, alkalinizing agents may reduce serum lithium levels.
 May potentiate adverse reactions of methyldopa, phenytoin, carbamazepine.
 Prolongs effects of neuromuscular blockers (eg, succinylcholine, pancuronium).
 Hypothyroidism with chronic iodide administration.
 Serotonin syndrome with concomitant SSRIs, SNRIs, MAOIs; discontinue if occurs.